aschmere/hass_addon_test/README.md

 This add-on is for personal experiments and testing/debugging.
 It is not recommended for productive use and will likely not work with the integration.

+## Disclaimer

+**DISCLAIMER:** This project is a private open-source project and is not affiliated with the German public meteorology service institute "Deutscher Wetterdienst" (DWD).
+However, it uses its publicly available data interfaces.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Faschmere%2Fhass_addon_test)